Pleomorphic Breast Cancer

 Overall statistics tend to show a five year disease free survival rate of about 40%, although about 40% of women with pleomorphic breast cancer may succumb to the disease in 2-3 years.
 However, the absence of a significant spindle-cell component has been demontrated to have a positive effect on survival, as well as a tumor size of less than 5cm at the time of diagnosis.
 It may be estimated that patients with pleomorphic carcinoma of the breast but without a significant metaplastic spindle-cell component will survive the disease about 90% of the time.

 Please note, this page is actually quite old, written many years ago.
 Since then, treatment results of breast cancer have improved a lot.
 You must disregard the survival numbers you read here, and know they are better.
-To find out how much better, ask your oncologist.
+To find out how much better, see our full NEW index of Articles on Survival.

 - Silver SA, Tavassoli FA.
 Pleomorphic carcinoma of the breast: clinicopathological analysis of 26 cases of an unusual high-grade phenotype of ductal carcinoma.
 Histopathology.
 2000 Jun;36(6):505-14.